matn7/AlgorithmsNotes/src/udemy/bigonotation/README.md

 - Time: The amount of processing or number of operations code has to perform to accomplish it's objective.
 - Space: This is both memory needed by code to store information at run-time as well as disk space needed by code for persistent storage.
-- Network: The bandwidth code uses to pass information to clients or other machines.
+- Network: The bandwidth code uses to pass information to clients or problems.other machines.

 **Measures of performance - continue**